Get matched with vetted scholarships and enter our

 • What experiences have you had that made you passionate about this topic?

-• What do you feel are the world’s most pressing issues?
+• What do you feel are the world’s most pressing issues—what needs to change?
+What actions have you taken in this area so far?

 Prompt #3

-Since the University of San Diego is a Catholic university, faith is something that is very important to them.
+Since the University of San Diego is a Catholic university, faith is something that is important to them.
 Remember, this is an optional prompt, so you do not necessarily need to write this essay.
-But, if you are a spiritual person and this is something you are passionate about, this essay can tell a lot about the kind of person you– especially if you choose to write about your admiration for someone else’s faith.
+But, if you feel comfortable talking about your relationship with faith and this is something you are passionate about, this essay can tell a lot about the kind of person you are– especially if you choose to write about your admiration for someone else’s faith.
 This shows that you are observant and that you have respect for other people, two things that many colleges look for in a student.

 Questions to consider: